-Develop applications using the AVR 1-series ATtiny814Designed by LeoNerd's Store, Ships from United Kingdom
+Develop applications using the AVR 1-series ATtiny814Designed by LeoNerd's Store in United Kingdom

 Summary ATtiny814 breakout UPDI programming header Status LED Reset button What is it?
 This board holds an AVR ATtiny814 microcontroller, providing access to all of the IO pins.
 It adds power sup...Read More…